hobbyquaker/mqtt-admin/README.md

 ## getting started

-Download [the latest Release .zip file](), unzip, put it on a webserver and open index.html with a modern browser.
+Download [the mqtt-admin.zip file](https://github.com/hobbyquaker/mqtt-admin/releases/latest), unzip, put it on a webserver and open index.html with a modern browser.

 #### mqtt-smarthome